sjinks/wp-two-factor-auth/readme.txt

 * Change to jQuery for making a POST request because of easier cross browser support.

 = 3.0.1 =
-Fixed so users get alerted of they don't enter a username before clicking the OTC button on the login page.
+Fixed so users get alerted of they don't enter a username before clicking the OTP button on the login page.

 = 3.0 =
-* Added TOTP as the OTC generator.
+* Added TOTP as the OTP generator.
 Compatible with Google Authenticator and other third party auth apps.
 * Added user settings page where they can activate usage of third party apps instead of email delivery of code.
-* Added OTC field to standard login form instead of a middle page.
+* Added OTP field to standard login form instead of a middle page.
 * Added Panic Codes which users can use if they loose their phone, change email etc.
 * Removed second login screen.
 * Updated admin settings page.
 Admins can now change user delivery of codes back to email if users loose their phone etc.